 Good Earth stores information about the items on the user's shopping list.

-At the store, Good Earth guides users to the items on their shopping list and displays eco-friendly contextual information when appropriate.
+At the store, Good Earth guides users to the items on their shopping list.

 Early on, we explored how shoppers might be influenced by factors such as information, convenience, friends' behavior, explicit nudges, and appeals to morality.

 Here are three examples of our early prototypes.
 Each shows a progression of information that a user might see in augmented reality:

 Here's an example of how the above prototypes might appear in context.

 My teammate Aaron and I got thrown out of Whole Foods for user-testing our ideas in the frozen foods aisle.

 We reduced possible confounds by testing our ideas on chicken, pork, beef, and three types of fish.